-Legacy software is older programs that are developed decades ago.
-The quality of legacy software is poor because it has in extensible design, convoluted code, poor and nonexistent documentation, test cases and results that are not achieved.
+Legacy software are older programs that are developed decades ago.
+The quality of legacy software is poor because it has inextensible design, convoluted code, poor and nonexistent documentation, test cases and results that are not achieved.

 As time passes legacy systems evolve due to following reasons: